MrMacker/IOTA-IF-Certify/README.md

 # Design
 At this stage the software coding nothing is persisted to disk yet. - Proof of Concept Only (PoC)

 As a proof of concept I will seek to get full insight in the process of creating, managing, and verifying Decentralised Identities (DID) documents and credentials.
-Ad as such, at this early stage this PoC does not adhere to security standards when dealing with secret Key management, where a production grade implementation must.
+And as such, at this early stage this PoC does not adhere to security standards when dealing with secret Key management, where a production grade implementation must.
 For example, seeds and private keys are commited to disk unsecured.

 # DID derivation